nwashilia/plato-pizza/README.md

 2. How many pizzas are being made during peak periods?
 3. What are their best and worst selling pizzas?
 4. What is their average order value (AOV)?
-5. How well are they utilizing their seat capacity.
+5. How well are they utilizing their seat capacity?

 ## Skills/Concepts Demonstrated